terezaokalova/atlas_harmonization/code/pipeline_writeup_orig_terez.md

 Coherence:
 The coherence is calculated by comparing the frequency content of the signals recorded at different sites on the scalp.
 Coherence measures the synchronization between two signals based on phase consistency.
 A coherence value of 1 means that the two channels have the same phase difference, while a value close to 0 means the phase difference is random.

+DECEMBER
+i'm pretty sure regional_analysis.py is outdated and can be deleted